 A further iteration of testwork has been commenced by CDE Global using a refined flow sheet to incorporate additional attritioning to further improve the quality of the potential final products.

-The results of this work are expected to be available early in the December 2018 quarter.
-Process circuit design and engineering will then follow, allowing for capital cost estimates to be generated before the end of 2018.
+The results of this work are expected to be available later in December 2018.
+Process circuit design and engineering will then follow, allowing for capital cost estimates to be generated in the first quarter of 2019.

-The Company has an approved program of works to infill the Arrowsmith North Inferred Mineral Resource with the intention of upgrading the resource to an Indicated category.
+The Company has an approved program of works and has completed a required heritage survey to infill and extend the Arrowsmith Central Inferred Mineral Resource with the intention of upgrading areas of the resource to an Indicated category.
 This drilling will be done by an Aircore drill rig which will not have the depth limitations of the hand auger technique and the full depth of sand will be drill tested.
-The drilling program will consist of 105 holes with an average depth of 11.3m (in comparison, the average depth of hand auger holes was 3.8m).

-The drill program is expected to commence early in 2019 due to limited drill rig availability and the requirement for native title heritage clearance.
+The drill program is expected to commence early in 2019.